shanCH3n/belly-button-challenge/README.md

 ### Begin by selecting a subject's ID

-A subject can be selected from a dropdown menu via their ID No.
+A subject's can be selected from a dropdown menu via their ID No.

 Their demographical information, such as Ethnicity, Gender, Age, Location, Body Type (bbtype), and Frequency of Washes (wfreq), is presented in a panel below the dropdown.